60 Broad St.

 In 1993, she and ACRS founder Barry Weisbord took over the production of the Thoroughbred Daily News.

-For 12 years, she was the First Vice President of the Thoroughbred Retirement Foundation, a national organization dedicated to the humane retirement of former racehorses, and still chairs their annual fundraiser.
+For 12 years, she was the First Vice President of the Thoroughbred Retirement Foundation, a national organization dedicated to the humane retirement of former racehorses.
 She earned a Professional Certificate in fundraising from NYU’s George Heyman Center for Philanthropy.

 A native New Englander and lifelong Boston Red Sox fan, she lives a stone’s throw from the TDN’s Red Bank, NJ offices with her two children.

 Gary King is a native of Ireland, and grew up near the renowned Curragh racecourse.
 Gary graduated with a Bachelor of Business Studies from Trinity College Dublin (Ireland) in 2008, and then completed the Darley Flying Start management trainee program in 2010.
 Darley Flying Start provides twelve scholarships annually to people who want to study and experience the global Thoroughbred industry at the highest level.
 It combines a dynamic range of lectures, visits, and hands-on experience.
 The program has developed links with established universities and training providers worldwide, who deliver and certify business and equine modules.